 Looking for tools to administer your survey?
 SurveyMonkey and Typeform are popular survey tools that are easy to use.
-Consider using a quarterly or even monthly employee engagement survey.
-You can also use tools like Officevibe and Culture Amp to help you keep tabs on a more regular basis.
+Consider using quarterly or even monthly employee engagement surveys.
+You can also use pulse survey tools like Officevibe and Culture Amp to help you keep tabs on a more regular basis.

 After gathering responses (aim for 100% participation!) and reviewing the data, share the results with your teams.
 Discuss trends and ideas, then determine where you should put your resources based on results.

 From a qualitative point of view, try out stay interviews...they’re like the opposite of exit interviews.
 Stay interviews can proactively help you understand why employees are sticking around and what makes them love their work.

 Employees who are supervised by Highly Engaged managers are 59% more likely to be engaged than those supervised by Actively Disengaged managers. - Gallup’s 2017 State of American Workplace